Total Extreme Wrestling

-Extreme Warfare is a series of professional wrestling management text simulators created by British programmer Adam Ryland for the PC since 1995.
-The latest in the series is Total Extreme Wrestling 2020, which was released on May 15, 2020.
-Extreme Warfare Revenge 4.0 was released in 2002 on computer text simulator.
+Total Extreme Wrestling (TEW) is a series of professional wrestling management text simulators created by British programmer Adam Ryland for the PC since 1995.
+The series started with Extreme Warfare in 1995, with the latest edition in the series being Total Extreme Wrestling IX, which was released in August 2024.

 Games in the series

 Classic Extreme Warfare

 Adam Ryland originally developed Extreme Warfare as a collectible card game with a wrestling theme.
 Due to complexity and set up time it was decided a computer format would be more suitable.
 The first Extreme Warfare on the PC (now called Extreme Warfare 1) was programmed in 1995 in QBasic.
 This game was a simple simulator, where one could decide what matches were to take place and who was going to win them but also involved some simple financial elements, such as the wages of wrestlers.
 Due to limitations in QBasic, Ryland moved the series over to Turbo Pascal where further incarnations of the game were created, including: Extreme Warfare 2, Extreme Warfare 2000, Extreme Warfare 2001, Extreme Warfare 2002, Extreme Warfare 5000, Extreme Warfare 6000, Extreme Warfare 7500, and Extreme Warfare 9000.

 Each version of the game was an upgrade of the previous and continually built on the ideas of booking matches and running the business side of a professional wrestling promotion.
 After release of EW 9000, a game called Promotion Wars was released by fellow British programmer Adam Jennings, taking some inspiration from both Extreme Warfare 9000 and Championship Manager.
 After the game's release, some of Extreme Warfare's fan base shifted their interest over to this game when released in October 2000.